mitre/rhapsode/README.md

 ##Background
-The vast majority of search -- web and intranet -- is focused on helping users find the most relevant document, the best piece of information or product to meet their need.
+The vast majority of search -- web and intranet -- is focused on helping users find the most relevant document, the best piece of information or the best product to meet their need.
+Learning to Rank** and other machine learning methods are revolutionizing relevance ranking for intranet and site search.

-There's an entirely different type of search -- exploratory search -- that doesn't appear to be well supported among the mainstream search tools because the market is far smaller.
+There are other types of search, which I'll broadly categorize as exploratory search, that don't appear to be well supported among some of the mainstream search tools because the market is far smaller.
 In exploratory search, the goal is to make sense of what is in a document set -- while it would be useful for a patent examiner to find the existing patents most relevant to the one under consideration, s/he really does need to go through all existing patents and find even potentially distant matches.
 Legal analysts, journalists, investigators,